What is the current guidance for the holidays?

 Connecticut has been a national leader in our COVID-19 response efforts.
-However, as the country heads into winter, flu season, and into holiday gatherings – the risk of spreading COVID-19 has become higher, and even Connecticut is seeing a spike in cases.
+However, as the country heads into winter, flu season, and holiday gatherings, the risk of spreading COVID-19 is greater.

 Several factors contribute to the holidays being a high-risk time to spread the virus, including:

 Gathering (indoors or outdoors) with friends and family outside of your local area

 Traveling for long periods of time in enclosed spaces like buses or airplanes